On the joint second moment of zeta and its logarithmic derivative: Introduction

+for $a>0$ and as $T\to\infty$.
+The quantity $I_{|\zeta|^2}(a;T)$ is sensitive to the zeros and the large values simultaneously.
+Indeed, in the integral above, the first factor encodes information about the distribution of pair of zeros, while the second factor tends to concentrate the integral around those values of $t$ such that $|\zeta(\frac{1}{2}+it)|\asymp(\log T)^{1+o(1)}$.

-Using the heuristic machinery of \cite{CFKRS}, we can predict the expected asymptotic formula for the above.
-More precisely, assuming the ratio conjecture \cite[Conjecture 5.1]{CFZ} with four copies of zeta at the numerator and two at the denominator, we have for $a\ll 1$
+Using the heuristic machinery of \cite{CFKRS}, we can predict the expected asymptotic formula for $I_{|\zeta|^2}( a ;T)$.
+More precisely, assuming the ratio conjecture \cite[Conjecture 5.1]{CFZ} with four copies of zeta at the numerator and two at the denominator, one can show that for $a\ll 1$

 with